 - Advanced and Continued Recovery.

 How long does it take to recover from Addiction?

 There is no short answer.
-Treatment programs can take between 30 and 90 days, depending on the addiction, the personal situation and how much time the addict can, and will dedicate to the treatment programme.
-Rehab programs can vary extensively, some offer shorter or longer stays.
+Treatment programmes can take between 30 and 90 days, depending on the addiction, the personal situation and how much time the addict can, and will dedicate to the treatment programme.
+Rehab programmes can vary extensively, some offer shorter or longer stays.
 Some offer Outpatient and Inpatient options.
 Most have some sort of Aftercare Support Programme for ongoing Drug Rehabilitation.

 What happens when the body becomes addicted to drugs?